luyuliu/luyuliu.github.io/_pages/about.md

 ## Research Interests
-Empirically, my current research focus on public transit, micro-mobility, accessibility, and the social equity implications of human mobility.
-There are several questions I am interested in:
+My research goals are to promote sustainable and resilient mobility from a social equity perspective.
+Empirically, my interests are urban transport geography, primarily in public transport and micromobility.
+The core of my research questions is to mitigate and overcome car dependency in cities and to promote sustainability, accessibility, and social equity.
+Several issues I am interested in:
 * How can accessible information and communciation technoclogies (ICT) impact different population?
 * What is the role of emerging transportation modes and what are their relationship with traditional ones?
 * How to overcome car dependency in car-oriented cities?
+*

 ## Methodology
 My primary solutions to mobility issues are GIS and urban computing techniques; I also used statistics and geostatistics.
 I believe in big data and [Occam's razor](https://en.wikipedia.org/wiki/Occam%27s_razor): my methods are usually simplistic in nature and easy to understand, but manipulating enormous amount of data.
 I am building a dissertation on how to advance mobility and accessibility research with real-time high-resolution data, which are naturally of much larger volume and more heterogeneity.

-I am also a keen supporter for web-based GIS, because it is convenient, accessible, and open-source friendly.
+I am also a keen supporter for web-based GIS due to its convenient, accessible, and open-source friendly nature.
 I love making accessible or innovative web-maps in [different contexts](/projects).

 ## Beyond research
 I love good humor, different subcultures, and Wikipedia.
-My recent obsessions are [Bloodborne](https://en.wikipedia.org/wiki/Bloodborne), rare vine hunting, and [2010s songs adapted to 1980s style](https://www.youtube.com/watch?v=wLjNTTCVat0).
-I love making friends and that's the most important, so feel free to email me anytime, always glad to chat!
+My recent obsessions are [Bloodborne](https://en.wikipedia.org/wiki/Bloodborne) and [2010s songs adapted to 1980s style](https://www.youtube.com/watch?v=wLjNTTCVat0).
+I love making friends so feel free to email me anytime, always glad to chat!